Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 .. tip::
    The QUINT workflow is available in the `Online Workbench <https://ebrains-workbench.apps.hbp.eu/>`_ as a suite of web-based tools or offline as downloable tools.

-   In addition to tighter integration of the tools, the Online Workbench offers shareable microscopy viewer links, a metadata management system and simplified submission to EBRAINS.
+   In addition to tighter integration of the tools, the Online Workbench offers shareable microscopy viewer links, a metadata management system and simplified submission to `EBRAINS <https://www.ebrains.eu/data/share-data>`_.

    `Learn more <https://neural-systems-at-uio.github.io/>`_